 - Foreskin Natural Restorer: 4restore

-- Happy Aardvark Restoration Tools sells a Dual Tension Tugging device
+- Happy Aardvark Restoration Tools - HART is a Dual Tension Tugging device

 - MySkinClamp - Link not working!

-- Powdered Pull Balls - PPB for Short - Link not working!
-Where did they go?
+- Powdered Pull Balls - PPB for Short - Contact the vendor via e-mail.

 - PUD: Penile Uncircumcising Device